 If your first language is not English, the following qualification is required:

 Don’t meet the English language requirements?
 INTO City, University of London offers English language programmes to help prepare you for study at university.
-To prepare for this degree course, learn more about the Graduate Diploma in Social Sciences and the Arts, and the Graduate Diploma in Economics.

 If you are not from the European Economic Area / Switzerland and you are coming to study in the UK, you may need to apply for a visa or entry clearance to come to the UK to study.